What Is The Minimum Hot Holding Temperature

 • Avoid Overfilling: Do not overfill hot holding equipment, as this can prevent proper heat circulation and lead to uneven temperatures.

-• Protect Food from Contamination: Cover food to protect it from contamination, but ensure that the covers do not create a closed environment that could trap moisture and lower the temperature.
+• Protect Food from Contamination: Cover food to protect it from contamination, but confirm that the covers do not create a closed environment that could trap moisture and lower the temperature.

 Train Staff